jsonld-java/jsonld-java/README.md

     // Number or null depending on the root object in the file).
     Object jsonObject = JSONUtils.fromInputStream(inputStream);
-    // Call whichever JSONLD function you want! (e.g. compact) Object compact = JSONLD.compact(jsonObject);
+    // Call whichever JSONLD function you want! (e.g. compact) Object compact = JsonLdProcessor.compact(jsonObject);
     // Print out the result (or don't, it's your call!)
     System.out.println(JSONUtils.toString(normalized));

 Processor options
 -----------------

-The Options specified by the [JSON-LD API Specification](http://json-ld.org/spec/latest/json-ld-api/#jsonldoptions) are accessible via the `com.github.jsonldjava.core.Options` class, and each `JSONLD.*` function has an optional input to take an instance of this class.
+The Options specified by the [JSON-LD API Specification](http://json-ld.org/spec/latest/json-ld-api/#jsonldoptions) are accessible via the `com.github.jsonldjava.core.JsonLdOptions` class, and each `JsonLdProcessor.*` function has an optional input to take an instance of this class.

 RDF implementation specific code
 --------------------------------